unifralabs/solidity-now/README.md

 *The project is still early version, may change frequently in the future.*

 # quick start
-For example, you have writen some contracts trying to deploy them to scroll.Before you do that, you can check your contracts by using:
+For example, you have writen some contracts trying to deploy them to scroll.
+Before you do deploy, you can check your contracts by using:

 ```js